 All claims submitted by the program participant pursuant to this agreement shall be submitted to the District in accordance with the Schedule of Payments and the terms and conditions contained in the approved project agreement.
 The claims shall be itemized and show that the utilization of funds are in accordance with the approved project application and work plan.
 Claims shall include receipts, and/or other appropriate supporting information to document actual expenditures on the project.
 Payments will be addressed to the program participant.

-PROCEDURES FOR ACAP FORMATION & CONDUCT
+PROCEDURES FOR ACAP AAC FORMATION & CONDUCT

-ACAP alFormation:
+ACAP Agricultural Advisory Committee Formation:

 A committee may be appointed by the Conservation District board to advise the program and identify local priorities and opportunities to complement other programs.
 The AAC in Carbon County will be comprised of one non-voting chairman and three voting members as appointed by the Board.
 One of the three voting members will be the local Natural Resource Conservation Service representative.
 The non-voting chairman only gets a vote in instances where there is a tie.
 The three other local representatives are encouraged to be knowledgeable of agricultural operations and conservation.